-The Auxiliary Constable Program operates under the authority of the Police Services Division of the Ministry of Public Safety and Solicitor General.
-It provides an opportunity for citizens to perform authorized activities that address the causes of and/or reduce the fear of crime and disorder.
+Operating under the authority of the Police Services Division of the Ministry of Public Safety and Solicitor General, the program’s mandate is to strengthen partnerships between the community and police by providing citizen volunteers an opportunity to perform authorized activities in support of strategies to address the causes of, or reduce the fear of, crime and disorder.

-Auxiliary Constables, through their office, training, uniform and association with the police, achieve a level of credibility with the public that provides the police and community the opportunity to coordinate, facilitate, and implement community policing and crime prevention programs in areas that may not have the necessary community infrastructure to support public safety initiatives, or in environments that are not suitable for other volunteers.
+Auxiliary Constables, through their association with the police, recognizable uniform, and specialized training achieve a level of credibility with the public that provides an opportunity to coordinate, facilitate, and implement community policing and crime prevention programs in environments not suitable for other volunteers.

-If you are civic minded, interested in volunteering in your community and committed to assisting the RCMP with crime reduction in North Vancouver, the Auxiliary Constable Program may be for you.
+If you are civic minded, interested in volunteering in your community and committed to assisting the RCMP with crime reduction in North Vancouver, this program may be for you.
+Basic requirements are: